SAP/webres6/README.md

 ## About this project

-The *IPv6 Web Resource Chceker (webres6)* is a small tool/api to checks IPv6-only readiness of a Web page or app.
+The *IPv6 Web Resource Chceker (webres6)* is a small tool to check IPv6-only readiness of a Web page or app.
-It loads a given URL using Selenium and displays the IP addresses and protocols of all hosts it fetches resources from and comes with a CLI and Web client.
+It loads a given URL using Selenium and displays the IP addresses of all hosts it fetches resources from.
+It comes with a CLI and Web app.

 A pubic demo system is available at [webres6.dev.sap](https://webres6.dev.sap).